What's a Tone-Gard™ For?

-What Models and Designs Do You Make?
+What Models and Designs of the Tone-Gard™ Are Available?

-The Gards pictured above are the two Standard designs: the DecoGard™ (left) and original SunriseGard™ (right).
+The Gards pictured at the top are the two Standard designs: the DecoGard™ (left) and original SunriseGard™ (right).
 Because of the spring arms at the waist and tail, they adjust to fit any Gibson™-style mandolin that fits a standard A or F-style case.
 The VintageGard™ fits mandolins that are slightly larger, particularly older Gibson A's.
-I also make a special Gard adapted for the rounded sides and particular body shape of Rigels™.
+I also make special Gards adapted for the rounded sides and particular body shape of Rigels™, and for Gibson™ mandolas.
 The D-Gard™ is for standard-size dreadnought guitars.
-Custom sizes are also available for other mandolin-family instruments, guitars, banjos, ukes, dulcimers, etc. I can custom-make a Gard to incorporate special designs.
+Custom sizes are also available for other mandolin-family instruments, guitars, banjos, ukes, dulcimers, etc. You'll need to send me a TRACING.
+I can custom-make a Gard to incorporate special designs.
 Many examples are shown in the PHOTO GALLERY.
 For size info, see FREQUENTLY ASKED QUESTIONS

 What Is a Tone-Gard™ Made Of?

 Standard Tone-Gards™ are now made of laser-cut steel

 with a ceramic powder-coat.
 They have more pads, which are directly

 glued on to prevent loss.
 Vintage, Rigel, and custom Gards are hand-made

 from mild steel, sprayed with a durable high-gloss paint, and have